Capital city: Roseau

 The Commonwealth of Dominica at a glance

 Discovery of Dominica is sure to yield a Caribbean experience unlike any other.
 The climate is tropical and the terrain rugged.
 Its breathtaking landscape reveals rainforests, rivers and waterfalls.
-It comes as no surprise that Dominica is affectionately known as “Nature’s Island”, as citizens of Dominica share their home with many rare species of plants, animals and birds.
-The rugged terrain offers adventurous visitors the chance to canyons, bike or swing from new heights.
+It comes as no surprise that Dominica is affectionately known as “Nature Island”, as citizens of Dominica share their home with many rare species of plants, animals and birds.
+The rugged terrain offers adventurous visitors the chance to explore canyons, cycle or swing from new heights.
 For those with a love of nature, Dominica is the perfect birdwatching destination.
-Additionally, the botanical gardens house the Sisserou Parrot and is named after the country’s national bird, which can only be found on the island.
+Additionally, the botanical gardens house the Sisserou Parrot which is named after the country’s national bird, which can only be found on the island.

 Dominica is known for its spectacular reefs which visitors can explore while diving or snorkelling.
 Keen divers should certainly visit the signature Champagne Reef.
 For a less active visitor, there is the always the option to join a boating tour.
-From a catamaran, visitors can enjoy dolphin watching.
+From a catamaran, visitors can enjoy watching dolphins.

 Looking out onto the Caribbean Sea, the mountainous green slopes are dotted with exotic tropical flowers, banana plantations and coconut trees.
 The Boiling Lake is the perfect place to soul search and discover yourself as its renowned healing properties are considered legendary.